sdv-dev/SDV/docs/user_guides/relational/relational_metadata.rst

     metadata

-However, the ``Metadata`` instance will have already analyze all the columns in the passed table and identified the different data types and subtypes, and will properly indicate that the ``user_id`` column is the table primary key.
+However, the ``Metadata`` instance will have already analyzed all the columns in the passed table and identified the different data types and subtypes, and will properly indicate that the ``user_id`` column is the table primary key.